fifijo/react-seo-boilerplate/README.md

 ### Development

-- `npm run dev` development server
+- `npm run dev` client & server
 - `npm run build` build
 - `npm run bundle-report` bundle analyzer

-Then visit `http://localhost:8080/` _- or a new browser windows popped-up already -_ to preview your new website
+Then visit `http://localhost:3000/` _- or a new browser windows popped-up already -_ to preview your website